theHsEdition/PatrickHanus.com/_projects/resource.md

 - Get the blog going on a regular basis

-### Problem Spotlight: The Wernke Team
+### Problem Spotlight

-I was having a huge problem getting Listings showing in a section ordered by date -the time value from wpcf was stored in a timestamp format which made things much more difficult -The Wernke team kept copying my boss on emails and making a big stink about things.
+I was having a huge problem getting Listings showing in a section ordered by date which was necessary for one of our teams at the office.

+- the time value from wpcf was stored in a timestamp format which made things much more difficult

 1. Query listings looking for “closed”
 2. if date is same year as the year stored in variable show listing
 3. if not and date is different year display the year heading and then begin showing listings